Buy Autodesk Autocad Mechanical Software

 Creating Custom Content Libraries

-Custom libraries store parts specific to your work or industry.
-You might create a library of company-standard components, specialized hardware not found in commercial standards, or modified versions of existing parts.
-The AMCONTENTMANAGER command launches the interface for building these custom collections.
+Custom libraries store parts specific to your work or industry including company-standard components, specialized hardware, or modified versions of existing parts.
+The AMCONTENTMANAGER command launches the interface for building these collections.

 Content Manager Features

 The Content Manager provides tools for organizing and maintaining part libraries.
-You can add new parts, modify existing entries, and configure how parts behave when inserted.
-The interface displays custom libraries under a dedicated branch separate from standard content.
+You can add new parts, modify existing entries, and configure insertion behavior with custom properties and metadata.

 Automated Drafting and Documentation Tools

 Documentation automation reduces time spent on repetitive tasks.
-The toolset generates bills of materials by scanning drawings for mechanical parts.
-Dimensions apply according to configured standard preferences without dialog boxes for each command.
-Layers create and organize themselves based on object types being drawn.
+The toolset generates bills of materials by scanning drawings for mechanical parts while dimensions apply according to configured standards automatically.

-- BOM generation scans drawings and compiles part lists with quantities, maintaining accuracy as designs change and parts get added or removed
+- BOM Generation: Scans drawings and compiles part lists with quantities, maintaining accuracy as designs change.

-- Part reference balloons attach to components and link to BOM entries, updating automatically when part numbers or positions change in the table
+- Part Reference Balloons: Attach to components and link to BOM entries, updating automatically when part numbers change.

-- Power dimensioning applies standard-compliant dimensions using abbreviated dialogs that remember your preferences for dimension style and format
+- Power Dimensioning: Applies standard-compliant dimensions using abbreviated dialogs that remember preferences.

-- Automatic layer assignment places dimensions, annotations, and parts on correct layers without manual layer selection or switching
+- Automatic Layer Assignment: Places dimensions, annotations, and parts on correct layers without manual switching.

 Bills of Materials Generation